kotolex/checking/README.md

 1) All types must be as in example, so you cant put string to "verbose" it must be int, etc.

-2) If groups not empty ("groups":["api"]) than only group with that name will run.
+2) If groups not empty ("groups":["api"]) then only group with that name will run.
 If no such group found, no tests will executed

 3) Listener must be specified with module, like "listener": "my_module.MyListener".
 It is not necessary to specify whole path, just module name and class name.
 If not specified, default listener will be used.
 You can use